Appiah/socialinvites.github.io/android_core_ui.md

     socialInvitesManager.enableInvitationResending();
     socialInvitesManager.disableInvitationResending();

-#### Delivery statuses ####
+#### Delivery statuses

-After a user sends the invitation, he may want to see if it has been delivered. **He will not be able to see delivery status if you have not initialized library with Infobip account credentials.**  Anyway, you will be able to enable getting delivery statuses by calling the method `enableGettingDeliveryStatus()` or disable it by calling the `disableGettingDeliveryStatus()` from *SocialInvitesUIManager* class.
+After a user sends the invitation, he may want to see if it has been delivered.
+You will be able to enable getting delivery statuses by calling the method `enableGettingDeliveryStatus()` or disable it by calling the `disableGettingDeliveryStatus()` from *SocialInvitesUIManager* class.
 If getting delivery status is disabled, status of invitation will be `SENT` and this status will be stored in the database.
 Getting delivery status will be disabled by default if you initialize library without Infobip account credentials.

 	socialInvitesManager.enableGettingDeliveryStatus();
 	socialInvitesManager.disableGettingDeliveryStatus();